WattoX00/planseq/README.md

 If any rule cannot be satisfied, output {} instead of guessing Treat this as a strict serialization format matching real exports, not a conceptual roadmap.
 ```

-> [!CAUTION]
-> This will give you a generaly fine roadmap, which you can later still edit on the [`EDITOR`](https://wattox00.github.io/planseq/menus/Editor/editor.html) page.
-> JUST DON'T FORGET TO CHANGE THE `PLACEHOLDER` AT THE START!

 ## License